-Welcome to Winter in beautiful Sequoia and Kings Canyon National Parks!
-There is some snow up in the higher elevations but the weather here at the lodge is fantastic.
-Winter also brings the lowest rates of the season.
+Welcome to Summer in beautiful Sequoia and Kings Canyon National Parks!
+The river is now at a cool temperature and fun to swim in behind the Lodge.
 Enjoy the unmatched beauty which is our backyard of birds, trees, flowers, the Kaweah River, and of course the occasional black bear.

 Our guests and their friends and families are our first